CIBC-Internal/python/Doc/reference/expressions.rst

 (by returning a value from the sub-generator).

    .. versionchanged:: 3.3
-      Added ``yield from <expr>`` to delegate control flow to a subiterator
+      Added ``yield from <expr>`` to delegate control flow to a subiterator.

 The parentheses may be omitted when the yield expression is the sole expression on the right hand side of an assignment statement.

 .. seealso::

-   :pep:`0255` - Simple Generators
+   :pep:`255` - Simple Generators
       The proposal for adding generators and the :keyword:`yield` statement to Python.

-   :pep:`0342` - Coroutines via Enhanced Generators
+   :pep:`342` - Coroutines via Enhanced Generators
       The proposal to enhance the API and syntax of generators, making them usable as simple coroutines.

-   :pep:`0380` - Syntax for Delegating to a Subgenerator
+   :pep:`380` - Syntax for Delegating to a Subgenerator
       The proposal to introduce the :token:`yield_from` syntax, making delegation to sub-generators easy.

 .. index:: object: generator
+.. _generator-methods:

 Generator-iterator methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^